freenas/freenas-docs/userguide/storage.rst

    boxes :guilabel:`Apply Owner (user)` and :guilabel:`Apply Mode`.

-If a mix of operating systems or clients will be accessing the volume/dataset using a non-SMB share, select the *Unix* :guilabel:`Permission Type`, as all clients understand them.

-The *Windows* :guilabel:`Permission Type` augments traditional *Unix* permissions with ACLs.
-Use the *Windows* :guilabel:`Permission Type` for SMB shares or when the %brand% system is a member of an Active Directory domain.

-If you change your mind about the :guilabel:`Permission Type`, it is not necessary to recreate the volume/dataset, as existing data is not lost.
-However, changing from *Windows* to *Unix* or *Mac* will remove the extended permissions provided by ACLs from existing files.

-When the *Windows* :guilabel:`Permission Type` is set, the ACLs are set to what Windows sets on new files and directories by default.
-The Windows client should then be used to fine-tune the permissions as required.
+The *Windows* :guilabel:`Permission Type` is used for SMB shares or when the %brand% system is a member of an Active Directory domain.
+This adds ACLs to traditional *Unix* permissions.
+When the *Windows* :guilabel:`Permission Type` is set, ACLs are set to Windows defaults for new files and directories.
+A Windows client can be used to further fine-tune permissions as needed.

+The *Unix* :guilabel:`Permission Type` is usually used with NFS shares.
+These permissions are compatible with most network clients and generally work well with a mix of operating systems or clients.
+However, *Unix* permissions do not support Windows ACLs and should not be used with SMB shares.

+The *Mac* :guilabel:`Permission Type` is used with AFP shares.

+After a volume or dataset has been set to *Windows*, it cannot be changed to *Unix* permissions because that would remove extended permissions provided by *Windows* ACLs.

 .. index:: Create Dataset